toludaree/data-engineering-zoomcamp/week2/notes.md

 This week, we're doing a much more interesting and complex architecture:
 * Download the CSV file,
 * Convert it to a parquet file.
-A parquet file is much more efficient than a CSV file, as it uses a columnar storage format
+A parquet file is much more efficient than a CSV file, as it uses a columnar storage format.
+Additional information about Parquet file is [here](https://dzone.com/articles/how-to-be-a-hero-with-powerful-parquet-google-and)
 * Upload the parquet file to Google Cloud Storage
 * Upload to BigQuery from GCS